 Each application for invention or utility model must include the following documents: Power of Attorney, signed by the applicant (Notarization or legalization is not required); Specification with claims and abstract; Drawings, if any (two sets of formal drawings); Certified copy of the prior application, if a priority is claimed; Assignment of priority right, if the applicant in China differs from that of the prior application.

-Each application for design must include the following documents£º Power of Attorney, signed by the applicant (Notarization or legalization is not required); Drawings or photographs of the design, in triplicate;
+Each application for design must include the following documents£º Power of Attorney, signed by the applicant (Notarization or legalization is not required); Drawings or photographs of the design, in triplicate; - Certified copy of the prior application, if a priority is claimed; Assignment of priority right, if the applicant in China differs from that of the prior application.

 Can outside law firms/companies file for a patent directly?